Richmond Violent Crimes Attorney

 - if the alleged victim is under 13 years of age.

-Sexual abuse that does not amount to the level of rape is also criminally punishable as sexual battery.
-Sexual battery may involve non-consensual sexual abuse or an offender who is in a position of authority over the alleged victim.
+Sexual abuse that does not amount to rape is also criminally punishable as sexual battery.
+Sexual battery may involve non-consensual sexual abuse or an offender in a position of authority over the alleged victim.

 If you have been alleged to attempt to commit the above sex crimes, you might face a different (but no less serious) range of penalties: